viclw17/viclw17.github.io/_posts/2018-04-07-assembly-insight-part-1.md

 ---
-title: Assembly Insight Part-1
+title: Assembly Insight - Part 1
 date: 2018-04-07
 tags:
 - Computer Science
 - C
 ---
-Just came across [this gem](https://www.youtube.com/watch?v=yOyaJXpAYZQ&t=0s&list=WL&index=48) when browsing cat videos on Youtube.
+Just came across [this Gem](https://www.youtube.com/watch?v=yOyaJXpAYZQ&t=0s&list=WL&index=48) when browsing cat videos on Youtube.
 After watching it I decided to run through the case by myself on my mac to see how a C program is working under the hood.

-I want to be a bit geeky this time - using Vim(recently I've been learning some basic usage of Vim/Vi editor) to write raw C program, using command line to compile the program and also run the executable.
+I also want to be a bit geeky this time - just use Vim to write raw C program, and use command line to compile the program and also run the executable.
 Everything in the terminal.

 # Compile and Run C Program